 Patrick Abbott has a Ph.D. in geology from the University of Texas at Austin.
 He is a long-time Professor of Geology at San Diego State University.
 Pat's research on reconstructing ancient continental positions has focused on the region stretching from coastal Mexico to coastal Alaska.
 His college textbook, Natural Disasters, published by McGraw-Hill, is in its ninth edition, and discusses in detail the plate tectonics, earthquakes, climate change, and volcanic history of the Pacific region.
 He appeared in the TV series The Real Gilligans Island on TBS and contributed to a History Channel program in spring 2012 on geological and meteorological phenomena.
-Pat will lecture on the plate tectonics and volcanic activity in the areas visited on this cruise, and why these regional phenomena are significant on a global scale.
+Pat will lecture on the plate tectonics and volcanic activity and why these regional phenomena are significant on a global scale.

 WHAT OUR TRAVELERS SAY

 Patrick gave very clear and very interesting lectures and answered everyone's questions.
 He's clearly very knowledgeable about the subjects he lectured on.
 I also appreciated his making himself available to talk further outside of the lecture time and, based on my observations, my fellow travelers appreciated this too.”

 BY THE EXPERT

 Q: You literally wrote the book on plate tectonics, earthquakes, volcanism, and other fascinating geological phenomena.
 Your college textbook, Natural Disasters, now in its 9th edition, is one of the most popular textbooks in the field.
 What originally led to your interest in the field of geology?